 Automation systems development: Integrating and increasing automation is a key concern of manufacturers looking to improve efficiency and productivity.
 As the field continues to advance, keeping up to date on automation systems becomes more complex and integral to the workforce.

 Data science: The benefit of connected devices lies in the wealth of data that they record, but this knowledge is not useful without first being properly analyzed and molded into usable information.
-Data scientists are in high demand in order to fulfill this role for manufacturers.
+Data scientists are in high demand to turn raw data into actionable insights for manufacturing engineers, managers and technicians.

 Industrial robotics programming: Collaborative robots, also known as “cobots,” are becoming a much larger part of many manufacturers’ operations.
 These autonomous automation systems are trained to work alongside human co-workers, learning and adjusting their behavior to provide the most effective complement to employees.
 This calls for some sophisticated programming expertise to deliver the full benefits, which is why programming is a technical skill in high demand.

-Additive manufacturing (3D printing): Experience with additive manufacturing technology is critical in the modern manufacturing industry.
-Those with knowledge of materials science and proficiency with modeling software will be in high demand thanks to 3D printing’s usefulness in rapid prototyping as well as regular production.
+Additive manufacturing (3D printing): Experience with additive manufacturing technology is critical in the modern manufacturing sector.
+Those with knowledge of materials science and proficiency with modeling software will be in high demand thanks to 3D printing applications in rapid prototyping as well as regular production.

 Cybersecurity for industrial systems: As manufacturing equipment becomes increasingly connected through the Industrial Internet of Things, the risks of cyberattacks become more acute.
 This is why cybersecurity will be one of the most in-demand tech skills for technicians in the industry.
 Knowing how to secure systems against hackers and data thieves is critical for ensuring productivity in the current landscape.